iDEP-SDSU/idep/readme.md

 ## To run iDEP on your local machine (Windows, MacOS, Linux):
 Requirements:
-+ Storage should be more than 200GB
++ More than 200GB available storage
-+ Memory should be more than 4GB
++ More than 4GB memory
 + Most recent version of R and RStudio installed.

 1. Upgrade to the most recent version of R and Rstudio.